-The Apple iPhone 11 is virtually identical in terms of design to the iPhone XR.
+The Apple iPhone 11 is virtually identical in terms of design to its predecessor: the iPhone XR.
 In fact, from the front, you'd be hard-pressed to tell the difference between the two models, with both offering the same notched displays, as well as the same measurements and weight.

-If you know your colours though you'll spot the new models.
+If you know your colours though you'll spot the newer model.
 The iPhone 11 still comes in black, white, yellow and Product(RED) like the iPhone XR, but all the colours are more muted.
 There is also a new green (it's mint) - our review unit - and a purple (it's lilac), compared to the blue and coral options of the XR, both of which are more pastel in their approach and lovely as a result.